The Cavalier Daily

 That included in goal, where Batrouni suffered what looked like a head injury midway through the first half, falling on his back after claiming a ball in the air.
 He finished the half but exited at halftime for graduate goalkeeper Tom Miles.

-Injury also forced NC State to swap goalkeepers, but before the game.
+Injury also forced NC State to swap goalkeepers, but their switch happened before the game.
 Graduate goalkeeper Enzo Carvalho suffered a tweak just minutes before kickoff, so in stepped junior Logan Erb.
 But if there existed a battle of the replacement goalkeepers, a clear winner emerged.

-Miles came up huge for Virginia on multiple occasions.
+Miles stepped up for Virginia on multiple occasions.
 He dropped down to rebuff one low missile, the shot rocketing between a defender’s legs.
 He came up huge toward the end from point-blank range.

 It seemed for a second like he might also have to face a penalty.
 NC State junior Aidan Payne, in the 82nd minute, collapsed in the box, and the whistle shrieked.
 The home fans erupted.
 But then they saw the referee marching toward Payne, brandishing a yellow card and pointing the other direction.
 Nobody, in fact, had touched Payne on his way down, and the official noticed.